jb-28-sde/Javascript-practice-set/README.md

 **Practice Questions:**
 - Write a function that takes two parameters and returns their product.
 - Create a function that takes an array of numbers and returns the maximum number found in that array.

-## object in javascript
+## 9. Objects in JavaScript
----Objects let you group related data together and split code into logical pieces.
-In JavaScript, we have primitive values and reference values.
-Number, Boolean, Null, Undefined, String, and Symbol are primitive values, while objects like DOM nodes, Arrays, and so on are reference values.
+- Learn how to group related data together using objects, which allow the use of both primitive and reference values.

-**Practice Questions**
+**Practice Questions:**
--- write a object in two types and get their values.
+- Write two types of objects and retrieve their values.
+- Create a function that adds a new property to an object and logs the updated object.

+## 10. Introduction to the DOM in JavaScript
+- Understand the Document Object Model (DOM), which represents the structure of a web page and allows JavaScript to interact with HTML and XML documents for dynamic content updates.

+**Practice Questions:**
+- Write a JavaScript program to change the text of an HTML element using the DOM.
+- Create a simple webpage that allows users to add items to a list dynamically via DOM manipulation.

 These practice questions will help solidify your understanding of foundational JavaScript concepts while building your coding skills.
 Happy coding!